intel/ai-reference-models/benchmarks/object_detection/tensorflow/ssd-mobilenet/README.md

     --batch-size 1
 ```

-Or for accuracy where the `--data-location` is the path the directory
+Or for accuracy where the `--data-location` is the path to
-where your `coco_val.record` file is located:
+the tf record file that you generated in step 2:
 ```
 python launch_benchmark.py \
     --model-name ssd-mobilenet \